faithmaks/Project-dsc-Phase1/README.md

 How do you keep up with the times and trends and more especiallialy, digitalization?
 In this project I will analyze what makes a Box Office movie a success.
 What role preproduction, production post production play in the success of a movie.
 The importance of picking the right people,genre and distributor.
 In the success of a movie.
 What goes into running a studio that produces successful movie?
 ## Business Understanding
 In the movie industry, everything has to run like a well oiled machine from writting, production to the release.
-It is important for prepoduction to work smoothly for other
+It is important for prepoduction to work smoothly for other departments and aspects to run as well.

 ## The Data Source
 The source of data for this project are:
 1. Box Office Mojo